JY20/liquidationBot/README.md

 ## Disclaimer

 This software is provided as-is.
 Liquidation bots involve financial risk.
-Always test thoroughly on testnets before using real funds.
+Always test thoroughly on testnets before deploying with real funds.
 The authors are not responsible for any losses incurred.